 Whittier, California, December 1997.
-The display angrily beamed out 03:45 a.m. and the speakers of the aged clock radio blared out the notes of Simon and Garfunkel’s “El Condor Pasa.”
-His hand moved across the buttons, only resulting in Paul Simon and Art Garfunkel being replaced by a monotonous signal.
+The display angrily beamed out 3:45 a.m. and the speaker of the aged clock radio blared out the notes of Simon and Garfunkel’s “El Condor Pasa.”
+From the bed, the man reached over to the buttons, replacing Paul Simon and Art Garfunkel with a monotonous signal.
 He grunted, but finally managed to silence the evil machine and let his feet land on the shag carpet in order to shuffle across the floor toward the door.
-With his eyes still half-closed, he was able to formulate his first thought of the day: “Simon and Garfunkel – my name’s Simon too.”
-Then he banged his shoulder against the door frame.
-Hard.
+With his eyes still half-closed, he was able to formulate his first thought of the day: Simon and Garfunkel—my name’s Simon too.
+Then he banged his shoulder against the door frame—hard.

 Whittier is located about 30 miles outside of Los Angeles.
 It has around 80,000 inhabitants and is for the most part a commuter town.
 Two thirds of the inhabitants are categorized as “Hispanic,” just like Simon who was born in Mexico.
-More than twelve percent of the population live below the poverty line (i.e. the level under which you’re unable to afford to buy all the resources you need to survive).
+More than 12 percent of the population live below the poverty line (i.e., the level under which you’re unable to afford to buy all the resources you need to survive).

-People interested in motor sports might find it interesting to hear that three-time world champion in speedway, Greg Hancock, grew up here.
-Nevertheless, the most famous individual to ever come from Whittier is without a doubt the 37th President of the United States, Richard Milhous Nixon.
-He is also the only American president to have resigned from office in order to avoid the risk of being impeached by Congress following the so-called Watergate Scandal.
+People interested in motor sports might find it interesting to hear that three-time world speedway champion Greg Hancock grew up here.
+However, the most famous individual to ever hail from Whittier is without a doubt the 37th President of the United States, Richard Milhous Nixon.
+He is also the only American president to have resigned from office in order to avoid the risk of being impeached by Congress following the Watergate Scandal.

 Simon worked as an auto mechanic in another part of Los Angeles.
 “Traffic’s a bitch,” he used to grunt when asked how he managed the commute that took 90 minutes each way.
-Just like so many other people, there were no other options available to Simon, as their house in Whittier to a large extent belonged to Bank of America.
+Just like so many other people, there were no other options available to Simon, as his family’s house in Whittier largely belonged to Bank of America.
 His salary didn’t provide him with all that much of a buffer, and even though he was good at his job, there were not that many jobs to go around.
 The auto repair shops closer to his home paid less, which annoyed him.
-These places employed kids, who didn’t have a clue of what they were doing, or illegal Mexican immigrants who didn’t pay any taxes.
+These places either employed kids who didn’t have a clue what they were doing, or illegal Mexican immigrants who didn’t pay any taxes.

-Like the other houses in the area, the Soria house looked like something in-between inhabited and abandoned.
-The lawn wasn’t mowed and the exterior walls of the house were lined with fiber cement shingles that were fixed in places.
+Like the other houses in the area, the Soria house looked like something in between inhabited and abandoned.
+The lawn wasn’t mowed, and the exterior walls of the house were lined with fiber cement shingles that were fixed in places.

-Why so ungodly early?
+Why So Ungodly Early?

 We get the answer to this question by counting backwards.
-Just like three other mornings each week, it was time for morning training for the sons Mike (age 18) and Brian (age 16).
+Just like three other mornings each week, it was time for morning training for the Soria sons Mike (age 18) and Brian (age 16).

 Classes at West Whittier High started at 8:00 a.m.
 Other students at the school could simply set their alarm clock to 7:00 a.m.
-This happened to be the same time that Mike and Brian also got up – from the swimming pool at the Industry Hills Aquatic Complex.
-This facility, which no longer remains, in fact served as the location of the diving scenes in the movie Back to School, where Rodney Dangerfield plays a businessman in his 50s going to college again.
-Here, he spends more time partying and diving than studying.
+This happened to be the same time that Mike and Brian also got up—from the swimming pool at the Industry Hills Aquatic Complex.
+This facility (which no longer stands), served as the location of the diving scenes in the movie Back to School, where Rodney Dangerfield plays a businessman in his 50s going to college.
+(Hint: he spends more time partying and diving than studying).